tswann/cookbook/sauces/toms-hot-sauce.md

 # Tom's Hot Sauce

-This is my favourite homemade hot sauce, which I've basically come up with through using ingrediants from Sichuan that I like.
+This is my favourite homemade hot sauce, which I've basically come up with through using ingredients from Sichuan that I like.

 I love Sichuan spices and this is a heavy dose of both types of dried chilli which are popular in Sichuan cooking and also the Sichuan pepper corns, which are essential.